 Bedroom

-The space needed for freedom of movement around the bed is around 150 cm, a figure to keep in mind when deciding where to place other furniture such as closets or side tables.
+The space required for freedom of movement around the bed is around 150 cm, a figure to keep in mind when deciding where to place other furniture such as wardrobes or side tables.

-A two-way switch, one at the doorway and one at the bedside, is more functional than a one-way switch.
+A two-way switchone at the door entrance and one at the bedside, is more functional than a one-way switch.
 The reason?
-A person with motor problems will be able to be autonomous and will no longer need to call someone else to turn off the light.
-Or in case a family member uses a cane, that person will be able to move around the room without fear of tripping and falling because of the darkness.
-Remember there, too, to remove all the pads that prevent an orthopedic bed from being moved with ease.
+A person with motor problems can be autonomous and will no longer need to call someone else to switch off the light.
+Or if a family member uses a cane, they will be able to move around the room without fear of tripping and falling because of the darkness.
+Remember also there to remove all mats that prevent an orthopaedic bed from being moved easily.

 Bathroom

-The bathroom should be spacious with a wide entrance, to allow smooth mobility for both a wheelchair user and an elderly person who needs to move with a walker or a cane.
+The bathroom should be spacious with a large entrance, to allow smooth mobility for both a wheelchair user and an elderly person who needs to move with a walker or a cane.

-At MIA MEDICAL ITALIA, we offer different types of indoor walkers, to allow you to choose the one that best suits the space in your home.
+At MIA MEDICAL ITALIA, we offer various types of indoor walkersto allow you to choose the one that best suits the space in your home.

 Stairs

-The stairs should have a handrail on both sides, which should extend beyond the first and last steps.
-In addition to a family member with motor problems, handrails can come in handy for the whole family: for young children, the elderly, or anyone who may have even a momentary problem, such as a sprained ankle or a broken foot.
+Stairs should have a handrails on both sideswhich should extend beyond the first and last step.
+As well as for a family member with motor problems, handrails can be useful for the whole family: for small children, the elderly, or anyone who may have a problem, even a momentary one, such as a sprained ankle or a broken foot.
 In short, they can come in handy at any time.

-For climbing and descending stairs with a wheelchair, on the other hand, the stairlift is critical, as travel on both indoor and outdoor stairs.
-Thanks to MIA MEDICAL ITALIA, it is possible to rent a electric stairlift For less than 4 euros a day.
+For ascending and descending stairs with a wheelchair, however, the stairlift is essential, as travel on both internal and external staircases.
+Thanks to MIA MEDICAL ITALIA, it is possible to rent a electric stair lift for less than EUR 4 per day.

-It is important to consider the needs of those who struggle to move, so that spaces can be designed so that the home is not perceived as a prison, but as a place to feel comfortable and safe.
-A barrier-free home is a livable space of independence and freedom of movement.
-A space that is well designed according to need improves the quality of life and can make a difference.
+It is important to consider the needs of those who find it difficult to move, in order to design spaces so that the home is not perceived as a prison, but as a place where they feel comfortable and safe.
+A barrier-free home is a liveable space of independence and freedom of movement.
+A space that is well designed according to needs, improves the quality of life and can make a difference.

-Expenditures for the removal of architectural barriers are a priority in the case of the elderly and disabled, whether we are in the process of buying a new home or improving the condition of the one we currently live in.
+Expenditure on the removal of architectural barriers is a priority in the case of the elderly and disabled, whether we are buying a new house or improving the condition of the one we currently live in.

-Law 104/92 provides incentives for VAT-advantaged purchases of aids and accessories that improve accessibility and tax breaks for home renovations to eliminate architectural barriers.
+Law 104/92 provides incentives for the VAT-privileged purchase of aids and accessories that improve accessibility and tax relief for renovating a house to eliminate architectural barriers.

 WOULD YOU LIKE TO RECEIVE A FREE CONSULTATION?